-LGBTI groups: measured by survey includes people who identified as homosexual or bisexual.
+LGBTI groups: measured by survey include people who identified as homosexual or bisexual.
 Overall this group consumed alcohol in risky quantities, smoked tobacco daily, used illicit drugs and misused pharmaceuticals at higher rates than those of the heterosexual population.
 The largest differences reported were for use of ecstasy and methamphetamines which was 5.8 times and 4.5 times greater than for heterosexual people.
-Cannabis was 2.9 times greater and cocaine use 2.8 times greater than for heterosexual people.
+Cannabis use was 3.2 times greater and cocaine use 3.7 times greater than for heterosexual people.

-eeds analysis: Substance Use (popula Australian Institute of Health and Welfare, National Drug Strategy Household Survey detailed report, 2013.
+Australian Institute of Health and Welfare, National Drug Strategy Household Survey detailed report, 2016.
 2.4 Substance and drug use: major categories Trends in substance and drug use.
 It was estimated in 2010 that 2.6% of the total burden of disease and 0.5% of deaths can be attributed to illicit drug use.
 Around 1 in 7 (15%) people have used an illicit drug in the previous 12 months.
 Cannabis and methamphetamine users surveyed were more likely to use these drugs on a regular basis with 64% of cannabis using at least every few months and 52% of methamphetamine users.
 The data below compares the 2013 National Drug Household Survey with the approximate primary drug of concern in NSW NGO's providing treatment services for substance use. - Alcohol: The survey lifetime risk of harm from alcohol use is 18.2% and has declined significantly in recent years from 20.5%.
 In 2013 alcohol was the main drug of concern to household survey respondents at 42.5% with a median age of 48 years.
-6.5% reported they drank at risky levels on a daily basis. - Alcohol use as the primary concern represents 38.1% as the highest reason for seeking treatment.
-NGO's also report an increase in alcohol use. - Rates of alcohol attributable deaths in the NBM PHN area were 16.5 per 100,000 population.
-This was the ranked fifth among all NSW PHNs and the highest among metropolitan based NSW PHNs. - Alcohol attributable hospitalisations for the NBM PHN in 2013-2014 were 814.6 per 100,000 population, compared with 687.9 per 100,000 population for all NSW PHNs.
-This is the highest rate among NSW PHNs.
-Cannabis: Survey use of cannabis was 10.2% and the highest proportion among illicit drugs.
+6.5% reported they drank at risky levels on a daily basis. o Alcohol use as the primary concern represents 38.1% as the highest reason for seeking treatment.
+NGO's also report an increase in alcohol use. o Rates of alcohol attributable deaths in the NBM PHN area were 16.5 per 100,000 population.
+This was the ranked fifth among all NSW PHNs and the highest among metropolitan based NSW PHNs. o Alcohol attributable hospitalisations for the NBM PHN in 2013-2014 were 814.6 per 100,000 population, compared with 687.9 per 100,000 population Cannabis: Survey use of cannabis was 10.2% and the highest proportion among illicit drugs.
 3.8% of survey respondents ranked cannabis as the drug of most serious concern.
 45.4% of respondents used monthly or more and 81.9% used with alcohol.
 Males are more likely to use cannabis.